 Diversity Management Sexual Harassment Awareness

-It is the policy of the City of Miami Beach to provide equal employment opportunity for all, regardless of race, gender, color, national origin, religion, age, disability, marital status, familial status, citizenship, or sexual orientation.
-As part of its continuing diversity management efforts, in keeping with the guidelines on sexual discrimination issued by the Equal Employment Opportunity Commission, the City of Miami Beach fully supports legislation to protect and safeguard the rights and opportunities of all people to seek, obtain, and hold employment without being subjected to sexual harassment or discrimination of any kind in the work-place.
+It is the policy of the City of Miami Beach to provide equal employment opportunity for all, regardless of race, gender, color, national origin, religion, age, disability, marital status, familial status, or sexual orientation.
+As part of its continuing diversity management efforts, in keeping with the guidelines on sexual discrimination issued by the Equal Employment Opportunity Commission, the City of Miami Beach fully supports legislation to protect and safeguard the rights and opportunities of all people to seek, obtain, and hold employment without being subjected to sexual harassment.
 It is the policy of the City of Miami Beach to provide an environment free of sexual harassment.

 Sexual Harassment Awareness

 Sexual harassment is a violation of Title VII of the Civil Rights Act of 1964.
 As such, each City of Miami Beach employee, male or female, as a condition of employment, and in accordance with the policies of the City, commits to uphold and affirm such Harassment Policy as the City has adopted and in so committing agrees to: not making unwelcome sexual advances or requests for sexual favors or other verbal or physical conduct of a sexual nature a condition of any employee's employment; not making employment decisions based on submission to or rejection of such conduct; and not creating an intimidating, hostile, or offensive working environment by any such conduct.